Helping you understand the Clearing process

 What is Clearing?

 Clearing is the process whereby universities and colleges promote courses with vacancies recruiting for the coming September, after they have considered the results of applicants holding offers.
-Clearing therefore gives applicants the opportunity to apply for other courses at other universities - please call our Vacancy Hotline on 0500 564 565 if you would like to find a course through Clearing.
+Clearing therefore gives applicants the opportunity to apply for other courses at other universities.

-Find out how to navigate the late application process and how to get the best results with our top tips for Clearing success.
+Navigate the late application process and how to get the best results with our Clearing top tips.

 Am I eligible for Clearing?